"No comment."— Edward Abbey after being asked if he had any last words.

 "Glory hallelujah!
 Glory hallelujah!
 I am with the Lord." — Charles Guiteau, assassin of James Garfield.
 Keep in mind, though, that these were just the final two lines of an entire poem he had recited at the scaffold.

 He'd asked for an orchestra to accompany the recitation, but they drew the line there.
+A hundred years later, Stephen Sondheim eventually obliged him by using some lines from the poem as lyrics in Assassins.

 "Jag är så sömnig; och jag vill försöka vila mig litet grann. — I feel so sleepy; and I want to try to rest a bit." — Gustav III of Sweden.
 Understandable, since he'd just spent nearly two weeks dying of complications from a gunshot wound.